-This standard has been triggered out of an abundance of caution because the project will support activities that might result in some access restrictions to resources presently used by the communities affected by HWC.
+While the proposed project is unlikely to result in the displacement of people, the project may result in some access restrictions.
 As the specific activities and locations of the project's activities are not yet defined, a Process Framework will be prepared as part of the ESMF to conform to WWF's Environment and Social Safeguards Framework to ensure community rights are respected.
 The purpose of this PF is to ensure the participation of the Project Affected People (PAP) while recognizing and protecting their interests and ensuring that they do not get worse as a result of the project.